designstem/projects/spirals/index.md

 <caption>Basics of trigonometry and polar coordinates</caption>

-## Cartesian and Polar Coordinates
+## Cartesian and polar coordinates

 -